-This country-specific Q&A provides an overview to Shipping laws and regulations that may occur in Taiwan.
+This country-specific Q&A provides an overview of Shipping laws and regulations applicable in Taiwan.

 What system of port state control applies in your jurisdiction?
 What are their powers?

 The Maritime and Port Bureau of the Ministry of Transportation and Communications (“MPB”) is the main port state control agency.

 The powers of the MPB includes but not limited to the following: